mikrono/tModLoaderWiki_kr_ko/Reflection.md

 When using reflection, sometimes the code can get a bit verbose.
 The code examples in this guide are written with the intention of accessing or setting a reflected member once for the sake of simplicity.
 It is useful to use other programming approaches if accessing a member multiple times.

 ## Store MemberInfo instance
 Rather than use `GetField`/`GetMethod`/`GetProperty` each time the code should access a private member, you can store the `MemberInfo` as a field in your class and reuse it.
+This should be done for efficiency and convenience.
+Reflection is slow, so retrieving the `MemberInfo` only once and reusing it will speed up code that needs to use reflection.

 `TODO: Example`